How to transfer your mobile number to a new provider

 If you decide to speak to a customer service agent, it is likely they will offer you discounts or other incentives to stay – some of which might be worth considering.
 If you’re determined not to be swayed with offers to stay, then it may be easier to just send the PAC request text.

+Mobile phone providers are obliged to give you a PAC immediately if you request one over the phone and within a minute by text.
 PACs are valid for up to 30 days so make sure you pass it on to your new provider within this timeframe.
 If you miss the window, you’ll just have to request a new PAC.

 Give the PAC to your new provider

 The next step is to give the PAC to your new provider.
-Don’t worry about not knowing when to do this – your new provider may ask for it as part of the signing up process, or ask you to give them a call as soon as you have it.
+Don’t worry about not knowing when to do this – your new provider will ask for it as part of the signing up process, or ask you to give them a call as soon as you have it.
 Once your new provider has the code, they will be able to get in touch directly with your old provider and ask them to transfer your number to their network.

 Porting your number from one network to another doesn’t tend to take very long and the process is usually completed by the next working day.
 While you’re waiting for the transfer to happen, keep your old SIM card in your phone so you can continue to send and receive calls and texts.